Learn About LIHEAP in Delaware

 Find out more about the LIHEAP application process by downloading our free guide.

-How much does LIHEAP pay in Delaware?
+How much could LIHEAP pay in Delaware?

 In Delaware, energy assistance amounts will vary by household size, household income and whether there is a vulnerable individual living within the home.
 As stated previously, vulnerable individuals are considered those with disabilities as well as senior citizens and very young children.
 If you are approved to receive benefits, you will receive a notice informing you as to the amount of benefits that will be paid directly to your utility account.